 Better roads in Phoenix would likely reduce the number of accidents.
 The American Society of Civil Engineers in their annual infrastructure report card gives Arizona’s roads a grade of D+, citing a significant level of under investment.
 The Arizona Department of Transportation has estimated that the state will need to spend a minimum of $24 billion over the next 25 years just to maintain Arizona’s roads in their current subpar condition.
 Investment of $49 billion over that period would bring the state’s roads up to an acceptable condition, but close to $200 billion would be needed if Arizona embarks on an aggressive growth strategy.

 Phoenix is well known for its desert climate that produces less than 10 inches of rain and almost 300 sunny days per year.
 Americans from all over the country relocate – and retire – here to escape the colder, wetter climates in the rest of the USA.
 All of that good weather means that people in Phoenix drive more miles – and they drive those miles faster unhampered by rain, snow, fog and ice.
 Like the metro area’s crowded highways, this is a recipe for car, truck and motorcycle accidents.

 Hurt in an Arizona Car Accident?
-Call the Injury Law Firm of Hirsch and Lyon Today!
+Call the Phoenix Car Accident Law Firm of Hirsch and Lyon Today!

 Hirsch & Lyon is focused entirely on providing top-tier legal advocacy for the victims of motor vehicle accidents.
 Our Phoenix car accident attorneys have over 65 years of combined experience, with a history of success in obtaining favorable results for clients, whether through settlement negotiations or at trial.
 Call 602-535-1900 or contact us online to set up a free consultation with one of our Phoenix car accident lawyers today.